2captcha/2captcha-python/README.md

                      param1=..., ...)
 ```
 ### Grid
 Grid method was originally called the Old reCAPTCHA V2 method.
 The method can be used to bypass any type of captcha where you can apply a grid on an image and click specific grid boxes.
 Returns numbers of boxes.
+[API method description](https://2captcha.com/2captcha-api#grid).
 ```python
 result = solver.grid('path/to/captcha.jpg', param1=..., ...)
 ```

 ### Canvas
 Canvas method can be used when you need to draw a line around an object on an image.
 Returns a set of points' coordinates to draw a polygon.
+[API method description](https://2captcha.com/2captcha-api#canvas).
 ```python
 result = solver.canvas('path/to/captcha.jpg', param1=..., ...)
 ```

 ### ClickCaptcha
 ClickCaptcha method returns coordinates of points on the captcha image.
 Can be used if you need to click on particular points in the image.
+[API method description](https://2captcha.com/2captcha-api#coordinates).
 ```python
 result = solver.coordinates('path/to/captcha.jpg', param1=..., ...)
 ```

 ### Rotate
 This method can be used to solve a captcha that asks to rotate an object.
 Mostly used to bypass FunCaptcha.
 Returns the rotation angle.
+[API method description](https://2captcha.com/2captcha-api#solving_rotatecaptcha).
 ```python
 result = solver.rotate('path/to/captcha.jpg', param1=..., ...)
 ```

 ### MTCaptcha
 Use this method to solve MTCaptcha and obtain a token to bypass the protection.
+[API method description](https://2captcha.com/2captcha-api#mtcaptcha).
 ```python
 result = solver.mtcaptcha(sitekey='MTPublic-KzqLY1cKH',
                           url='https://2captcha.com/demo/mtcaptcha',